CALLS TO ACTION

 GIS SPECIALIST

-Most recently, Aaninguaq worked as part of a research team within the Geography Department at U of T. Utilizing her GIS skills, she built an interactive map showing archival extraction and development in Treaty 9 (James Bay) territory.
-The process of visually mapping Geological Survey archives demonstrates the cumulative impacts on various communities in the early 20th century (and today).
-Bringing field data to life for others and encouraging wider curiosity in spatial mapping tools powers her career goals and interest.
+Previously, Aaninguaq worked as part of the executive instructor team for FREED (Field Research in Ecology and Evolution Diversified), an organization that offers field research and naturalist experience to BIPOC undergraduate students.
+Other previous work includes GIS mapping as part of a research team within the Geography Department at U of T. Utilizing her GIS skills, she built an interactive map showing archival extraction and development in Treaty 9 (James Bay) territory.
+The process of visually mapping Geological Survey archives demonstrates the cumulative impacts to various ecological and human communities in the early 20th century (and today).
+Bringing field data to life for others and encouraging wider curiosity in ecological spatial mapping tools power her career goals and interest.

 Outside of the lab, Aaninguaq is an avid naturalist and backpacker.
 With more field guides than fiction handy on the shelf, her passion for ecology and species identification has launched a career in conservation.
 Whether it’s climbing a 46er in the Adirondacks or canoeing at the Algonquin Wildlife Research Station, “outdoors” is her favorite place to be!